 The Restaurant365 POS integration automatically creates unique Sales Account records (in R365) for every combination of Sales Category and Service Type from sales tickets imported from the POS to R365.
 Each of these Sales Accounts must be manually mapped to a GL Account during setup (as highlighted in yellow above.)

 The full list of Sales Accounts created from the integration with your POS can be seen in the Sales Accounts list.
-Navigate to the Accounting Module, Administration subsection and select 'Sales Accounts' to load the list:
+Navigate to the Accounting/Operations Module, Administration subsection and select 'Sales Accounts' to load the list.

 Sales Account Record